rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/windows-services.md

 ---

 Part of our client runs as a Windows service for a few reasons:
-- It can automatically start when Windows 10 boots
+- It automatically starts when Windows 10 boots
 - OS can restart it if it fails
 - It will be running even when no user is logged in
 - When required, we have elevated privileges

 Other than operations requiring elevated privileges, all those reasons only exist in a production environment.
-During development we want the convenience of launching/debugging from Visual Studio and easily viewing stdout/stderr, so we also want it to function as a console application.
+During development we want the convenience of launching/debugging from Visual Studio and easily viewing of stdout/stderr, so we also want it to function as a console application.

 In our codebase and documentation this program is referred to as "layer0".